 And then, obviously, there’s more quest to go on, and it’s very A Quest.
 It’s bankrolled by Clay’s childhood friend Neel, once a nerd and now a CEO of a computer animation company, with whom Clay once bonded over a series of awful fantasy novels (which is not just an add-in Reason For Friendship but a Thing That Is Important Later, as well as an Amusing Running Joke.
 At one point, Clay has to go do a thing and he’s trying to explain to Kat why he has to do it alone and he’s like, ‘I’m the rogue in this scenario.’
 And Kat is like, *eyebrow* and he’s like, ‘He’s [Neel] the warrior, you’re the wizard, I’m the rogue.
 This conversation never happened.’
 And it’s so dorky and embarrassed and apt).

 There are like ONNNNNE or two times when Sloan is all, ‘If fidgets were Wikipedia edits, I would have completely revamped the entry on guilt by now, and translated it into five new languages’ and I am like, TOO CUTE, no thanks.
 But mostly it’s just the right amount of jokey, and adventurous and bantery and it’s about READING and TAKING READING SERIOUSLY but also THE INTERNET.

 I’m running out of ways to say AND THIS BOOK WAS ALSO GREAT.
 I’m really just having a string of excellent reads.
 I need to read some Jodi Picoult to cleanse my palate and froth up a little enthusiastic rage.

 But this!
-Eight and a half caterpillars.
+Eight caterpillars.